MainInAHoodie/2024ClassRework/README.md

 ### Starting Equipment
 You can now pick your starting equipment from the following options:
- - Any Martial Melee Weapon, a Spear, a Quarterstaff, or a Handaxe
+ - Any Martial Melee Weapon, a Spear, a Quarterstaff, a Handaxe, or a Light Hammer
  - Any Ranged Weapon
  - Barbarian Leathers or Scale Armor
  - One of four shields (Metal, Wooden, Studded, or Iron-Banded), a Handaxe, a Shortsword, a Scimitar, a Light Hammer, a Javelin, or a Dagger.